XoopsModules25x/smartfaq/docs/readme.txt

 How to install SmartFAQ
 =======================

 SmartFAQ is installed as a regular XOOPS module, which means you should copy the complete /smartfaq folder into the /modules directory of your website.
 Then, log in to your site as administrator, go to System Admin > Modules, look for the SmartFAQ icon in the list of uninstalled modules and click in the install icon.
-Follow the directions in the screen and you'll be ready to go.
+Follow the directions on the screen and you'll be ready to go.

 Feedback
 ========

 As usual, feedback is very welcomed !
 I would like to know if you like the module, if is has bugs or if it can be in any way improved !
 Since SmartFAQ is the Developpers XOOPS Forge for its developpement, you can easily :

-=> Post any bug you may found here : http://dev.xoops.org/modules/xfmod/tracker/?func=add&group_id=1026&atid=205
+=> Post any bug you may find here : http://dev.xoops.org/modules/xfmod/tracker/?func=add&group_id=1026&atid=205

 => Post any feature request here : http://dev.xoops.org/modules/xfmod/tracker/?func=add&group_id=1026&atid=208